 Beta Alanine in sports is used for its peculiarity as an anti-fatigue and ergogenic, a characteristic attributable partly to its antioxidant activity and partly to its ability to regenerate muscle Carnosine.

-Beta-Alanine is a non-essential amino acid, that is, not follows, starting from the Alanine through specific pathways of enzymatic.
+Beta-Alanine is a nonessential amino acid, that is, it cannot be synthesized from Alanine through specific enzymatic pathways.

-Contrary to the vast majority of other amino acids, but the amino group is in the Beta-position with respect to the carbon acid (the one bonded to the carboxyl group) rather than in a position alpha, hence the name Beta Alanine
+In contrast to the vast majority of other amino acids, however, the amino group is in the Beta position with respect to the acidic carbon (the one bound to the carboxyl group) instead of in the alpha position: hence the name Beta Alanine

-Unlike its counterpart alpha (α-alanine), B-alanine has no chiral center (this means that there are no forms L and R are typical of the amino acids of the ordinary).
-Also, it does not participate to an appreciable extent in the protein synthesis.
+Unlike its alpha counterpart (α-alanine), B-alanine lacks a chiral center (meaning that the L and R forms typical of ordinary amino acids do not exist).
+It also does not participate to any appreciable extent in protein synthesis.